Giuyo/Dummy/README.md

 # Dummy
-A normal discord bot that gives you cool images
+A normal discord bot that gives you cool images.
+It's very free to use, enjoy!